 Passwords

-Use a strong, unique password with all of your wallets and accounts.
-This will lower the likelihood that your devices and accounts will be compromised.
+Use a strong, unique password for all of your wallets and accounts.
+This will lower the likelihood of your devices and accounts being compromised.

 Do not allow your browser to autofill your passwords.
 Instead, use a password manager for this.